A unique bonding experience for you and your baby.

 Below are some tips on how to nurse in the Baby K'tan.

 While wearing your baby in the Kangaroo position, shift your baby so that he/she is in a more reclined position, putting baby's head at your breast.
 This step may be easier for some individuals than others - you may need to shift and reposition your baby a few times so that he/she is able to reach your breast.
-Flip the inside fabric of the loops outward so that your baby can reach your breast and lift your shirt on the nursing side, or wear a nursing shirt.
+Flip the inside fabric of the loops outward so that your baby can reach your breast and lift or lower your shirt on the nursing side, or wear a nursing shirt.
 You may find that you need to support your baby's head a bit with your hand or forearm.
-For optimal privacy, you can spread the breastfeeding wraps' sling material across your shoulders and use the outer (second) loop to cover your baby while nursing and act as a nursing cover.
+For optimal privacy, you can spread the breastfeeding sling material across your shoulders and use the outer (second) loop to cover your baby while nursing and act as a nursing cover.
 You can also tie the sash for further support and coverage.
 This position may be the easiest for on the go nursing and for smaller babies.

 Place your baby in the Hug Position and then shift the whole carrier, including your baby slightly downward.
 If needed, you can also shift baby to your side - either shift baby to the side your are going to nurse on or shift baby to the opposite side and tilt him/her to your opposite breast.
 Line up you baby's head and face to your breast.
 Next, pull your shirt up/down or wear a nursing shirt.
 Lift your baby to your breast.
 Spread the material across your shoulders for more privacy if desired.
 Tie the sash around as you normally would in the Hug position.
 You may need to support the baby's head with your hand or forearm.